-found in Appendix D. The VDC provider and the VAMC shall discuss and approve procedures to correct bills to ensure that corrected bills are reimbursed timely.
+The VDC provider and the VAMC shall discuss and approve procedures to correct bills to ensure that corrected bills are reimbursed in a timely manner.
 Additionally, the VDC provider shall notify the VAMC VDC Coordinator and/or billing office that a corrected bill needs to be submitted before submitting a corrected bill.